mojavemasri/spotify_reccomendation_app/README.md

 # spotifyreccomendationapp
 NOTES:
-I added spotifySongID as well as songID.
+I added spotifytrackID as well as trackID.
 Up to your discretion if you want to use both or just one.
 I added it because the spotify ones are long and hard to read, and the only reason we would need it is to reference the spotify api.
-The songid can be implemented in SQL with autoincrement pk
+The trackid can be implemented in SQL with autoincrement pk

 The artist-genre junction table is used because artist-genre is a many many relationship.
 The playlist-track junction table is used because playlist-track is a many many relationship.